dante-ev/dtk-bibliography/README.md

 ## English Summary ##

-http://comedy.dante.de/~herbert/texnik/dtk/ provides the bibliography of all DTK-articles, unfortunately just until 2014 and on the basis of the scanned PDF, thus resulting in many errors.
+http://comedy.dante.de/~herbert/texnik/dtk/ provides the bibliography of all DTK-articles, unfortunately just until 2014 and just on the basis of the scanned PDF, thus resulting in many errors.
 This github repo intends to provide a usable and updated version.

+## Subversion

+You can also use Subversion to check out the repository.
+Use the following URL: https://github.com/UweZiegenhagen/DTK-Bibliography

 Uwe Ziegenhagen, 2016-08-10